July – August 2015

 My husband likes to joke that I have gone “medieval” on him.
 By this he is referring to my decision to become an Orthodox Christian.
 What on earth, you say?

 There are many stories of conversion to Orthodoxy you can find online.
 As a person whose profession is the world of emotions, I wanted to know more about these converts’ emotional reactions to this whole process as they went along.
 I also knew that some of my family and friends would want to know my reasons for making this change, not the stories of others, although they are better written and better representations of Orthodoxy.
 So, for better or for worse, this is my story.
 Read on at your own peril. 😉

-Since the orthodox stand up their whole service (except the old and infirm), I visited Great Vespers (Saturday evening service) as it was only an hour long service.
+Since the orthodox stand up their whole service (except the old or infirm), I visited Great Vespers (Saturday evening service) as it was only an hour long service.
 (A Sunday morning Liturgy usually runs two hours.)
 The NCO wasn’t there, so I just observed the service to see what these people were up to.

 So it was after over 40 years as a Protestant, Evangelical, Born-Again and Charismatic Christian (I call myself a “Jesus Freak” or “Christ Follower” for short depending on who I am talking to) that I finally visited an Orthodox church.